Keonleebv/FinanceTracker/README.md

 ## Getting Started

-These instructions explain how to set up the project and use what has been developed so far
+These instructions explain how to set up the project and use what has been developed so far.

 ### Installation